 Résumé.
 This should be 1-2 pages in length.
 Please include any activities that reflect your exposure to international affairs and public policy, as well as any foreign language proficiency.
 Your résumé should be uploaded directly to your application.

 Letters of recommendation.
 Two to four letters should be provided from either faculty members or employers.
 Details regarding their submission are provided in the graduate school application.

 GRE scores.
+We do not require the GRE, but you may report your scores if you wish.
 These may be self-reported on your application, but you should also request that they be sent directly from Educational Testing Service.
 The institution code for UK Graduate School is R1837.

 Transcripts.
 You should upload scanned copies of official or unofficial transcripts from each accredited college, professional school, or university that you have attended.